ZCHAnalytics/Azure_web_app_deployment/README.md

 The company also needs to provide functionality for customers to upload their documents.
 Current infrastructure does not have any storage allocated, so I need to introduce the infrastructure.

-I edit infrastructure code files with Vim editor and then use the granular `azd provision` to change infrastructure without executing application code.
+I edit infrastructure code files with a text editor and then use the granular `azd provision` to change infrastructure without executing application code.
 For specifics, see [Edit IaaC](4_customise_infrastructure.ipynb)

 I can also update the whole environment by running the`azd up` command again.